Fred Durhal III: Political career

 Durhal was elected to the Michigan House of Representatives in 2014, succeeding his father.
 Taking office in January, 2015, he quickly found himself a leader in the Democratic caucus.
 He was appointed to the powerful House Appropriations Committee, serving as minority vice-chairman of the subcommittee on general government.
 House Democratic Leader Tim Greimel also appointed him Assistant Democratic Leader.

 Durhal continued the work of his father, reintroducing legislation that would prohibit employers from requiring applicants to disclose prior felony convictions on job applications, so called "ban the box" legislation.

 In 2016, Durhal passed his first bill HB 4187, which was signed into law by Governor Rick Snyder on May 10, 2016, and became PA 111 of 2016.
 This legislation established a misdemeanor for anyone who defaces, destroys, or dismantles any highway sign, traffic sign, structure, or railroad in the State.

 After being re-elected to a second term in 2016, Durhal was appointed by Speaker of the House Tom Leonard and House Democratic Leader Sam Singh to serve as the Minority Vice-Chair of the House Appropriations Committee, making him the ranking Democrat on the committee.
 He was also elected by his Detroit colleagues to serve as the Secretary of the Detroit Caucus.

 In 2021, Durhal was elected to the Detroit City Council to represent the 7th District.
 Shortly after being elected, Durhal was appointed December 1, 2021, to fill the vacancy for the 7th District.
 He was sworn into his second term on January 1, 2022.
 Durhal was appointed to serve as Chair of the Budget, Finance, and Audit Standing Committee and Vice-Chair of the Planning and Economic Development Standing Committee.
 Durhal also serves as a member of the Eastern Market Partnership Board of Directors.

+Durhal placed sixth in the 2025 Detroit mayoral primary election.